 Your doctor will know what prescription drug you can use.
-There are 3 to choose from: oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza) in pregnant women with suspected or test-proven flu.
-Oseltamivir taken by mouth is preferred, because there are studies to show it’s safe and it works.
+There are 4 to choose from: baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza) in pregnant women with suspected or test-proven flu.
+Xofluza and oseltamivir are taken by mouth are preferred because of their safety and effectiveness.

 Are There Any Natural Treatments?

 Pregnant women should take antiviral drugs as a first-line treatment.
 For symptoms, try these four natural flu remedies:

 Get a flu shot.
 Don’t use FluMist, the nasal spray influenza vaccine.
 It isn’t recommended for pregnant women.